WesternGamer/CustomLoadingBackgrounds/README.md

 //TODO: Finish Docs

 Config entries:

 -`MainMenuOverlay`: This overlay shows up in the main menu when `true`.
 It is faint lines that go across the screen.

 -`MainMenuOverlay2`: This overlay also shows up in the main menu when `true`.
 It is more visble than `MainMenuOverlay`.
 It is blue bordered squares with fading at the edges of the overlay.
 Overlays over `MainMenuOverlay`.

 -`LoadingScreenOverlay`: This overlay shows up in the loading menu when `true`.
 It is the same overlay as `MainMenuOverlay`.

+-`CleanLoadingMenu`: This enables the cleaner loading menu provided by this plugin.